 Causes of Ocean Acidification

 When the level of carbon dioxide gas gets higher in the ocean, it obviously affects the whole water.
-When sea organisms die on the sea beds, their remains pile up and form corals which is consisting of carbons.
+When sea organisms die on the sea beds, their remains pile up and form corals, which is consisting of carbons.
 Also, these organisms release calcium into the water.
-These compounds have far-reaching detrimental impact on the composition of the water as they add acidity.
+These compounds have a far-reaching detrimental impact on the composition of the water as they add acidity.

 Sometimes, the harm induced in the atmosphere can spread into the waters.
 This is when carbon dioxide is released into the atmosphere through various human activities.
-This in turn contaminates the water because the carbon gases get to be dissolved in the sea waters and this lowers the PH of the water, contributing to acidification.
+This, in turn, contaminates the water because the carbon gases get to be dissolved in the sea waters, and this lowers the pH of the water, contributing to acidification.

-At the sea beds, there are some chemical reactions that may take place and they can have negative impacts on the quality of the ocean water.
-Such reactions may include the increase in hydrogen ions which when combined with other compounds such as nitrogen, water among other gases, and their reactions lead to ocean water acidity.
+At the sea beds, there are some chemical reactions that may take place, and they can have negative impacts on the quality of the ocean water.
+Such reactions may include the increase in hydrogen ions which, when combined with other compounds such as nitrogen, water, among other gases, and their reactions lead to ocean water acidity.

-This increases the concentration of carbon gas in the atmosphere which in turn finds way into the water.
+This increases the concentration of carbon gas in the atmosphere, which in turn finds a way into the water.
 Carbon and other atmospheric gases find entry into the sea through acidic rainfalls or even direct dissolving into the water.

 Disposal of wastes has been a challenge to many countries.
-As for those that border sea water masses, they have been too quick on using the oceans as the possible dumping grounds of domestic and industrial wastes.
-Nonetheless, as the atmosphere shoulders the brunt of poisonous gases; sea waters are on the receiving end of dangerous liquid wastes.
+As for those that border seawater masses, they have been too quick on using the oceans as the possible dumping grounds of domestic and industrial wastes.
+Nonetheless, as the atmosphere shoulders the brunt of poisonous gases, sea waters are on the receiving end of dangerous liquid wastes.

 Alongside direct sewage waste disposal, there are other wastes that increase the level of acidity in the water.
 As an example, industrial and agricultural wastes that have acidic compounds are very dangerous as they lower the PH of the ocean water.

-These are methods that may be prone to soil erosion and in the process, the chemicals are washed downstream into the ocean.
-In short, if land is poorly managed, the water masses can be hit by the impact of acidifying soil mineral content and water pollution.
+These are methods that may be prone to soil erosion, and in the process, the chemicals are washed downstream into the ocean.
+In short, if the land is poorly managed, the water masses can be hit by the impact of acidifying soil mineral content and water pollution.

-Countries or cities that have embraced industrialization pose dangerous implications to the environment.
-Their existence can only mean that there is increased carbon dioxide concentration in the atmosphere which when absorbed into the water, the level of acidity increases.
+Countries or cities that have embraced industrialization pose dangerous implications for the environment.
+Their existence can only mean that there is increased carbon dioxide concentration in the atmosphere, which, when absorbed into the water, the level of acidity increases.

 Effects of Ocean Acidification

 This is because of the reactions between carbon dioxide and water molecules to form more carbonic acid.
 And when it rains on the water masses, the level of carbon concentration rises further and further instead of subsiding as more carbon dioxide is absorbed to form more carbonic acid.
 This may lead to suffocation and even death of marine creatures.

-The sea water supports life at its normal conditions.
+The seawater supports life at its normal conditions.
 Nevertheless, when the PH level is lowered or raised, some organisms are affected.
-Some of the aquatic include various types of fish, mammals such as whales, shark and many more.
+Some of the aquatic include various types of fish, mammals such as whales, sharks and many more.

-This process also contributes to acidic waters which have more devastating effect on the agricultural production.
-Acidic water results in the increase in the soil acidity.
+This process also contributes to acidic waters, which have a more devastating effect on agricultural production.
+Acidic water results in an increase in soil acidity.
 Such a thing makes it impossible for the cultivation and production of certain crops.
 This leads to low production and starvation.

 Ocean acidification leads to the death and disappearance of some plants and animals in the sea.
 When some organisms become extinct, their dependents are also threatened because they have nothing to feed on.

 Humans depend on water for various purposes.
-When the ocean water acidity gets higher, the consumers or the users of such water are living in perilous situation.
+When the ocean water acidity gets higher, the consumers or the users of such water are living in a perilous situation.
 Diseases such as cancers can easily be transmitted to humans when they consume fish intoxicated with higher sulfur concentrations.

-Impact on the reefs
+6. Impact on the Reefs

-The problem with this reaction is that marine organisms possessing shells (corals, crustaceans, mollusks, foramaniferans, and coralline algae) need the carbonate ions to make calcium carbonate shells and skeletons.
+The problem with this reaction is that marine organisms possessing shells (corals, crustaceans, molluscs, foraminifera’s, and coralline algae) need the carbonate ions to make calcium carbonate shells and skeletons.
 Thus, the more dissolved carbon dioxide in the ocean, the less free carbonate ions accessible for forming calcium carbonate shells/skeletons.

 Solutions to Ocean Acidification

-Governments and international organizations can come up with some platforms where they educate or sensitize the common citizens on the risks posed by the climate change and ocean acidification.
+Governments and international organizations can come up with some platforms where they educate or sensitize the common citizens on the risks posed by climate change and ocean acidification.
 Such initiatives can instill some self-triggered discipline that acts as guidance for the quest for environmental conservation.

-Consuming only the “right fish”
+3. Consuming Only the “Right fish”

-In any case, increase in acidity would make fish consumption a risky affair.
+In any case, an increase in acidity would make fish consumption a risky affair.
 This is why the authorities would be tasked with the responsibility of ensuring that only the less harmless fish find their way into the market.
 This can be very helpful in reducing the chances of having food poisoning and carbon gas circulation in the environment.

-The presence of high concentration of carbon in the atmosphere can be attributed to various human activities which can be controlled to some extent.
-Carbon emitted from the fossil fuels can be reduced through the minimization of use of such fuels.
+The presence of a high concentration of carbon in the atmosphere can be attributed to various human activities, which can be controlled to some extent.
+Carbon emitted from fossil fuels can be reduced through the minimization of the use of such fuels.